mchmarny/grunner/README.md

 Create GCS bucket to store Terraform state.
 Couple of things to keep in mind:

-* Bucket name has to be globally unique (the one in example below is mind)
+* Bucket name has to be globally unique
 * The `project` flag value should match the values from `deployments/terraform.tfvars`
 * Bucket name must match the name in `deployments/backend.tf`.